Connie Keane

 Cornelius Keane (1930 - 19 December 2010) was an Irish hurler who played as a right wing-back for the Tipperary senior team.

 Career

 Keane first played hurling at juvenile and underage levels with the Thurles Fennellys club.
 He subsequently joined the Thurles Sarsfields senior team, with his career coinciding with an unprecedented era of success for the club.
 Between 1952 and 1959 Keane won six Tipperary SHC titles.

 Keane first played for Tipperary during a two-year tenure with the minor team.
 He won an All-Ireland MHC medal in 1947 after a defeat of Galway in the final.
 Keane spent two years with the junior team before being drafted onto the senior team in 1951.
 He was an unused substitute that tear for Tipperary's defeat of Wexford in the All-Ireland final.
-Keane was off and on the team over the next few years and also added to National League medals to his inter-county honours.
+Keane was off and on the team over the next few years and also added two National League medals to his inter-county honours.